-The fence of the cutter is movable to any one of three straight positions (Figure 7).
+The fence of the cutter is movable to any one of four straight positions, or one of two 45° angle positions (Figure 7).
 Moving the fence helps position the material being cut under different areas of the blade, so that as areas of the blade become dull, other areas that are still sharp can be more easily used.
 Cutting under different areas of the blade also wears the sides of the cutter mechanism more evenly over time, extending the life of the tool.
 Cutting mostly under one side can wear out the cutter sooner.